chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > The most optimal way on top of this would be to just make sure you can properly filter to exactly all the documents a change will effect.
 Which is non-trivial in and of itself.

 - Visual flow charts that adhere to the code might replace documentation...?
 One thought that comes to mind is [Teaching New Tricks to Old Programs](https://www.youtube.com/watch?v=vzLK_xE9Zy8&index=3&list=LL0RItGq_oLk-fvqppBpwtew&t=0s) which could literally visualize a program (see 34:00 and onward)
+- One person believes the presentation of various types of documentation is so different that there isn't value in working to normalize knowledge.

 ### Comment